leon-mirai/chatapp/README.md

 - **channel**: Displays a chat channel, including user list, name, chat box, and actions to join, ban users, or delete the channel (for SuperAdmin/GroupAdmin).
 - **group**: Shows the group name, members, channels, and actions to create channels, add/remove members, or accept/reject requests (for SuperAdmin/GroupAdmin).
 - **dashboard**: Displays available groups based on the user's role.
 It provides options to request joining groups, manage accounts, logout, and leave groups (for ChatUsers) or create/manage groups (for GroupAdmin).
+- **profile** This is the component where you upload your profile image.
+- **video-call** This is where I set up peerjs to set up PeerId to exchange ids and connect the videos

 Also, the lifecycle hook ngOnInit is used to initialise data by fetching them from the backend.
 Additionally, CommonModules and FormModules were used to manage states and views by using *ngIf and *ngForOf.